Aleadinglight/Google-cloud-vision-api/readme.md

 ## Instruction on how to run

 All the tutorials below can be found in [scripts](https://github.com/Aleadinglight/Google-cloud-vision-api/tree/master/scripts) folder.
-You can run command from the master folder
+You can run this command from the master folder

 ```bash
 # You should export the GOOGLE_APPLICATION_CREDENTIALS where you want to run the scripts from